 I absolutely love Hello Dolly Bars.
-I could honestly just sit and lick the inside of the sweetened condensed can, but the added chocolate, pecans, graham crackers, and coconut…Hello!
+I could honestly just sit and lick the inside of the sweetened condensed milk can, but the added chocolate, pecans, graham crackers, and coconut…Hello!

 Must be why they call them Hello Dolly Bars!